 - 3. Which country in your opinion is the most democratic in the world?
 Give reasons. - 4.
 There is a judgement that "The cure for free speech is more free speech".
 Do you agree with this statement?
+Why?

-Why? - 9.
-Assume that you are to give a talk to an English-speaking audience on "The institution of ombudsmen in Armenia".
-Answer the questions of the audience, if any. - 10.
-Write the summary of the text, using no more than 120 words. - 11.
-Comment on the following quotations and translate them into Armenian. - > The individual has rights but only the citizen has the power to protect rights.
+9. Assume that you are to give a talk to an English-speaking audience on "The institution of ombudsmen in Armenia".
+Answer the questions of the audience, if any.

+11. Comment on the following quotations and translate them into Armenian.

+\triangleright The individual has rights but only the citizen has the power to protect rights.
 And the protection of rights is righteous.